dentarg/auth0-blog/_posts/2017-11-16-webpack-a-gentle-introduction.markdown

 ### Plugins

 Earlier in the post, I mentioned that loaders are like transformers.
 Plugins are _super-man-like_ in their operations.
 They can do a lot more tasks than loaders.
-In fact, just any thing ranging from deleting files, to backing up files on services like [Cloudinary](https://cloudinary.com), to copying files, etc. Check out the example below:
+In fact, just anything ranging from deleting files, to backing up files on services like [Cloudinary](https://cloudinary.com), to copying files, etc. Check out the example below:

 ```js
 const CompressionWebpackPlugin = require('compression-webpack-plugin');